BuckinghamshireGL Assessment

 About the Buckinghamshire 11 Plus exam

-The Bucks 11+ uses GL Assessment verbal reasoning and non-verbal reasoning tests.
-All children registered at a Buckinghamshire primary school sit the test automatically in Year 6.
-The qualifying score varies each year.
-Children who score above the qualifying mark receive a grammar school recommendation and can apply to any Buckinghamshire grammar.
+The Bucks 11+ (Secondary Transfer Test) is provided by GL Assessment.
+All children registered at a Buckinghamshire primary school sit the test automatically in Year 6; families outside the county register directly in May–June of Year 5.
+The qualifying standardised score is 121.
+Children who reach 121 receive a grammar school recommendation and can apply to any Buckinghamshire grammar.

 Registration deadline